Geometric G-functions and Atypicality

-In what follows we will freely use the notion of \emph{special subvariety} of $S$ for the variation $\mathbb{V}$, defined for instance as in \cite[Def.
+In what follows we will freely use the notions of \emph{special} and \emph{weakly special} subvariety of $S$ for the variation $\mathbb{V}$, defined for instance as in \cite[Def.
 4.4]{BKU}.
 A special point is a zero dimensional special subvariety.
-We will also refer to points in $\mathcal{I}$ which are images of lifts of special points as special points.
+We will also use: